grscheller/scheller-linux-archive/grokHaskell/haskellIntroProgramming/exercises/exercise2_1.md

 ```
 Now, the run time evaluation below assumes that:
 * (+) is left associative.
-* All functions are strict, their argument only evaluated if needed.
+* Functions are not strict, their argument only evaluated if needed.
 * Haskell is lazy, nothing is evaluated until needed/driven.
+* All expressions are referentially transparent.
 * Calculation is single threaded.
 * Trivial steps, like `square 2 => 2 * 2 => 4`, are consolidated.
 ```